-The great War for New Zealand, Waikato 1800-2000 / Vincent O’Malley
+The great war for New Zealand, Waikato 1800-2000 / Vincent O’Malley

 The great war for New Zealand is essentially the story of the Tainui people who trace their ancestry back to the arrival of the first Tainui waka in Aotearoa New Zealand.
 The author’s research contributes significantly to the increasing body of knowledge which provides alternative scripts to the official colonial government version of the history of the land wars.
 The colonial version dominated New Zealand history books for over 100 years and placed key responsibility for the war on Māori.
 The great war for New Zealand does not hesitate to ask the important questions which challenge the validity of accepted notions on, for example, the outcome of key battles such as Rangiriri and Ōrākau.

-Ref: Monkton, Charles Henry, 1840-1890.
-Wiremu Tamihana Tarapipipi Te Waharoa with a double barreled shot-gun - Photograph taken by C H Monkton.
+Ref: Charles Henry Monkton, 1840-1890.
+Wiremu Tamihana Tarapipipi Te Waharoa with a double barreled shot-gun.
 Ref: 1/2-005322-F. Alexander Turnbull Library, Wellington, New Zealand.

 The book contains much original source material and includes extensive endnotes to corroborate the text.
 The comprehensive bibliography is, in itself, a work of art: a scarily vast repository of sources on the land wars.
 The many illustrations provide an alternative visual narrative of their own.
 Of special interest are the evocative early photographs and Lindauer’s Maori portraits.

-Ref: Mitchell, Leonard Cornwall, 1901-1971.
-Mitchell, Leonard Cornwall 1901-1971 :Rewi Maniapoto, chief of the Ngati-Maniapoto tribe, and heroic defender of Orakau in 1864.
+Ref: Leonard Cornwall Mitchell, 1901-1971.
+Rewi Maniapoto, chief of the Ngati-Maniapoto tribe, and heroic defender of Orakau in 1864.
 [1930s or 1940s?].
 Ref: E-204-q-016.
 Alexander Turnbull Library, Wellington, New Zealand.

-Right: Hanna Studio, Portrait of Sir George Grey, Sir George Grey Special Collections, Auckland Libraries, 346-A13113.
+|Ref: Hanna Studio, Portrait of Sir George Grey, Auckland Libraries Heritage Collections, 346-A13113